View Workflow Executions in Medusa Admin

 Gray

-The step hasn't been executed yet, or it's been skipped, which can occur if the step is part of a when condition.
+The step hasn't been executed yet, or it has been skipped, which can occur if the step is part of a when condition.

 JSON#